Table of Contents

 - More internal communications: Teams need to know what other teams are up to, to better understand how the product works.
 Internal events about company roadmaps, goals, department and team accomplishments, updates, etc. are as important as external/public events.

 🎁 Wrap up

-So hit me up if you need your products supercharged⚡, I’m looking for a full-time job anywhere on planet Earth, preferably Europe.
-I’m more interested in companies building digital and in-house products or services.
+So hit me up if you need your products supercharged⚡, I’m always looking for new adventures. 🙂

 Back in 2011, I started to work at Centili where I was the product designer for five years.
 Centili is a B2B and B2C mobile payments solution company, particularly focused on micropayments 💸.